Juan Francisco Estrada

-Early life and amateur career
+Early life

 Estrada lost his parents at the age of 7.
 He was raised by his aunt, and picked up boxing when he was 9.
 At the age of 15, Estrada moved from his native Puerto Peñasco to Hermosillo to focus on his boxing career.

+Amateur career

 As an amateur, Estrada compiled a 94–4 record.

 Professional career

 Early career

 Estrada made his professional debut on August 30, 2008, at the age of 18.
 Estrada won his first regional belt 2 years later, in October 2010.
 He defeated Manuel Almendariz by TKO for the WBC Mundo Hispano super flyweight belt.
 Estrada suffered his first loss against Juan Carlos Sánchez, Jr. in May 2011.
 Sánchez stands at 5 ft 8, giving him a significant size advantage over most flyweights.
 Estrada traded knockdowns with Sánchez but he lost the 8-round bout by unanimous decision.

 Campeón Azteca

-Later that year, Estrada participated in the boxing reality show Campeón Azteca: Round 3 that took place between September to December 2011 in Tuxtla Gutiérrez.
+Later that year, Estrada participated in the boxing reality show Campeón Azteca: Round 3 that took place between September and December 2011 in Tuxtla Gutiérrez.
 The show featured 16 super flyweight fighters competing in an elimination tournament.
 Estrada won his first fight by unanimous decision (60-54, 60–54, 60–54) against fellow prospect Ivan Diaz.
 In his second fight in the tournament, Estrada stopped veteran Juan Carlos Tirado in the second round.
 Estrada won one more fight against Luis May to qualify to the competition's final.

 In the competition's final bout, Estrada would face Sánchez Jr. once again.
 Estrada went down in the second round after a left straight from Sánchez.
 Later on, with both fighters trading punches in the final round, Sánchez was rocked by a left hook from Estrada.
 Estrada continued throwing combinations and eventually scored a knockdown over Sánchez.
 Sánchez attempted to get up but the referee waived the count, giving Estrada the win by TKO with 1:02 elapsed in the tenth and final round.
 Both Estrada and Sánchez would go on to become world champions.